meatless-exe/meatless-exe.github.io/pages/crypt/character.md

 Your Minimum Stress starts at 1.

 Come up with a Vice for your character or roll below:
-1. Gambling - You're never one to shy away from risks and you have at least one good luck charm.
+1. Greed - You're never one to shy away from risks and you have at least one good luck charm.
 When healing stress: Spend 1d10-5 Cash on to heal Stress (gain Cash on negatives)
-2. Luxury - You value the finer things in life and are always keeping track of trends.
+2. Envy - You value the finer things in life and are always keeping track of trends.
 When healing stress: Replace a random item in your Inventory with a version that costs twice as much
-3. ??? - You frequently have a coffee or energy drink in hand.
+3. Gluttony - You frequently have a coffee or energy drink in hand.
 When healing stress: Take 1 hit as you hit the harder stuff
-4. Stupor - You're a frequent slacker.
+4. Sloth - You're a frequent slacker.
 When healing stress: Stress clearing takes two downtime actions
-5. ??? - You read philosophy and self-help books for experiences outide your own.
+5. Pride - You read philosophy and self-help books for experiences outide your own.
 When healing stress: On a failed Stress check take +1 Stress from a bad trip

 ## Professions:
 Roll twice for a Profession or roll once and come up with a Certification for it.
 You can have BRAIN+2 max skills.
 Roll 1d5 and 1d10, value is equal to your value in that stat minus one.